MateoSegura/ESP32-Utilities/examples/README.md

 # Getting Started

-The **simple** examples folder has enumerated examples that cover each of the libraries in great detail.
+The *simple* examples folder has enumerated examples that cover each of the libraries in great detail.
 I recommend you start there & read all the comments & instructions.
 I've linked several resources where necessary, and I highly encourage you to read these articles before diving into using the libraries.

 ## Hardware needed

-- ESP32 Development board
-- MCP2518FD CAN 2.0B/FD Controller
-- AD7689 16-bit ASR Analog to Digital (ADC) converter
-- MPU9250 Internal Motion Unit (IMU)
-- BME688 Environmental sensor
-- RV-3028 Real Time Clock (RTC)
-- uSD Card

-## Error Handling

-These libraries end up being called by a higher abstraction layers, or in some cases many.
-In order to be able to pass any errors to higher abstraction layers, all functions that **can** return a known error, are of the type **ESP_ERROR**, en example is given below:

-# Why should I use these libraries?

-These libraries are the results of working with the ESP32 family of MCUs for 3+ years.
-These libraries are great for writting performant applications, fast.

-If you've wrote code using the Arduino framework, these libraries are here to help you take it to the next step.
-Although I love the ESP-IDF for the ESP32, it's only made for the ESP32 MCU, and I would like to use other chips for different applications.

-# Getting Started

-The **simple** examples folder has enumerated examples that cover each of the libraries in great detail.
-I recommend you start there & read all the comments & instructions.
-I've linked several resources where necessary, and I highly encourage you to read these articles before diving into using the libraries.

-## Hardware needed
+Although these libraries were designed to be used with the [ESP32 System on Module]https://github.com/MateoSegura/ESP32-Internet-of-Things-SoM
 - ESP32 Development board
 - MCP2518FD CAN 2.0B/FD Controller
 - AD7689 16-bit ASR Analog to Digital (ADC) converter